distributed-system-analysis/pbench/docs/GETTING_STARTED.md

 [debug][start-tools]/opt/pbench-agent/tool-scripts/perf --start --iteration=1-read-4KiB --group=default --dir=/var/lib/pbench/fio__2014-09-11_12:54:42/1-read-4KiB/tools-default default --record-opts="record -a --freq=100"
 ```

-That is output from `start-tools` starting all of the tools that were
+That is output from `pbench-start-tools` starting all of the tools that were
 registered.

 Next is the output from the actual `fio` job: